ProticM/plazar-js/README.md

   </a>
   <h1 align="center">plazar-js</h1>
   <p align="center">
 Is a versatile framework build to enrich the developer experience in terms of simplicity and speed of application development.
-It's leaning on Object-Oriented-Principles (OOP) and it's built with plain JavaScript and you should feel free to use it on every device where JavaScript is supported.
-The framework itself has no dependencies and it was built by a JavaScript lover/enthusiast with a strong desire to make this development world a better place.
 </p>
 </p>